ajhenri/trading-simulator/README.md

 # Trading Simulator (Work in Progress)

-This is a small stock trading simulator built with Python using the Flask framework and React.JS on the front-end.
+This is a small stock trading simulator built with Python using the Flask framework with ReactJS on the front-end.
-The documentation here is also still in progress.
+The project is currently a work in progress.

+## Building the Application

-## Requirements
+### Requirements
 * Docker
+* IEX API KEY

-## Configuring API Keys and DB Environment
+### Configuring API Keys and DB Environment

 Docker gets the database configuration from an environment file `database.env` located in the root folder of the project.
 It is not under source control.